pinfinity/pinfinity_co/_content/2-blog/2013-05-22-unzipping-extracting-and-dissecting-ibooks-file.md

 That command will "explode" your ibook and allow you to explore the contents.

-If anyone knows of an easier way to do that using the Finder, [let me know](https://twitter.com/kixxauth).
-I'd love to hear from you.

-Once we have the .ibooks file extracted, this is how the directory and file "tree" is structured.
+So from the Finder, or your terminal, you can unzip an .ibooks file without too much trouble.
+And once we have the .ibooks file extracted, this is how the directory and file "tree" is structured.
 If you are familiar with ePub, then this will look really similar:

 <script src="https://gist.github.com/kixxauth/5627361.js?file=filestructure.txt"></script>